|

 articles in

 some journals.
-PubMed is also linked to molecular biology databases and to
+PubMed is also linked to

 PubMed